AlissonSteffens/AlissonSteffens/README.md

 ### Hi there 👋

-Master in Applied Computing with an emphasis on Artificial Intelligence and Game Analytics.
+Master of Science in Applied Computing with an emphasis on Artificial Intelligence and Game Analytics.
 Graduated in Computer Science (Univali), with an emphasis on education, computer systems, and games.
 I like to program 😁, in my free time I usually watch movies, play video games (especially cooperatives) and read.

 👓 I’m currently working from home